-By Definition \ref{defn:CLASSIC-config} we can identify any classical supersymmetric state $\psi_{g(n)}$ on $\Al$ with its corresponding classical configuration $g(n)$ over $\Z$, and vice versa.
-By Proposition \ref{prop:classical-Ikl} we can identify the set of all classical open-edge supersymmetric states on $\Al(\Ikl)$ (Definition \ref{defn:SUSYstatesIkl}) with $\widehat{\Upsilon}_{k,l}$ (Definition \ref{defn:SUSYboundaryconfig}).
-We will frequently use these identifications in the following.
+By Definition \ref{defn:CLASSIC-config} we can identify every classical supersymmetric ground state $\psi_{g(n)}$ on $\Al$ with its corresponding classical configuration $g(n)$ over $\Z$, and vice versa.
+By Proposition \ref{prop:classical-Ikl} we can identify the set of all classical free-boundary supersymmetric ground states on $\Al(\Ikl)$ (Definition \ref{defn:SUSYstatesIkl}) with $\widehat{\Upsilon}_{k,l}$ (Definition \ref{defn:SUSYboundaryconfig}).
+We will frequently use those identifications in what follows.

-The following lemma implies the latter part (using $\Omega_1$) of Theorem \ref{thm:gene-allclassics-Ikl} once the former part (using $\Omega_0$) is proved.
-Furthermore, it will be used in the main part of the proof. \begin{lem} For any $n\in\NN$, if $g\in \widehat{\Upsilon}_{0,n}$ can be constructed by some finitely many actions of local fermion charges within $\Izeron$ upon the Fock vector $\Omega_0$.
-Then it can be constructed by some actions of local fermion charges within $\Izeron$ upon the fully-occupied state $\Omega_1$. \end{lem}
+The following lemma implies that the latter part (using $\Omega_1$) of Theorem \ref{thm:gene-allclassics-Ikl} holds once the former part (using $\Omega_0$) is proved.
+Also it will be used frequently in the proof. \begin{lem} For any $n\in\NN$, if $g\in \widehat{\Upsilon}_{0,n}$ can be constructed by some finitely many applications of local fermionic charges within $\Izeron$ to the Fock vector $\Omega_0$.
+Then it can be constructed by some applications of local fermionic charges within $\Izeron$ to the fully-occupied state $\Omega_1$. \end{lem}

 \begin{proof} For any $f\in \hat{\Xi}(0,n)$, $-f\in \hat{\Xi}(0,n)$ by definition.
 From \eqref{eq:Qseq} in Definition \ref{defn:local-assignment}